-Who is new Lib Dem leader Ed Davey?
+Liberal Democrats: Who is leader Sir Ed Davey?

 His elder brother Charles took him to his first political event - a Young Conservatives disco - which he says "put me off for life".

-Having been heavily influenced by John Porritt's book on the ecology of politics Seeing Green, Sir Ed looked at joining the Green Party but concluded they were "too authoritarian and left wing".
+Having been heavily influenced by Johnathon Porritt's book on the ecology of politics Seeing Green, Sir Ed looked at joining the Green Party but concluded they were "too authoritarian and left wing".

 Six months after graduating from Oxford University with a first class degree in Politics, Philosophy and Economics, he went to work as economics researcher to the Liberal Democrats, led at the time by Paddy Ashdown.